“But where are you really from?”

 K: How did you feel about leaving Fiji?

 Mamta: We left quite suddenly because of the military coup.
-I didn’t even get chance to really think about it.
+I didn’t even get a chance to really think about it.
 But I was very excited to come to Canada.
-Our family had been here for many years already and I always dreamed about coming to Canada, so at the time I didn’t really realized how much I would miss the Fijian lifestyle.
+Our family had been here for many years already and I always dreamed about coming to Canada, so at the time I didn’t really realize how much I would miss the Fijian lifestyle.
 It was all really new coming here to a different climate –– and social climate.
 It offered us so many opportunities and I’m very grateful for them.
 But I still have that longing for my roots and I appreciate that a large portion of my life was spent there.

 K: What is “home” to you?

 Mamta: Home for me is wherever I settle down.
 The things I associate with “home” in Fiji no longer exist.
-All of our family and friends have left –– for me it’s the connection with people in a place which makes it home.
+All of our family and friends have left –– for me, it’s the connection with people in a place which makes it home.
 So I feel that Canada is now my home, even though my roots lie in Fiji.
 It has shaped me into the person I am today.